coinlab/bitcoin-docs/a-bitcoin-primer.md

 The term *Bitcoin* refers to both the digital unit of stored value and the peer-to-peer network of computers transmitting and validating transactions of these units.
-The project was publicly [launched in January 2009][Nakamoto], by a mysterious inventor using the pseudonym “Satoshi Nakamoto,” whose identity is still a mystery.
+The project was publicly [launched in January 2009][Nakamoto], by a mysterious inventor using the pseudonym "Satoshi Nakamoto," whose identity is still a mystery.
 For the first couple of years, it was mostly just a novelty for computer geeks, hackers, and idealistic anarchists.

-In April 2011, Forbes Magazine’s Andy Greenberg wrote an [article][Greenberg] describing the qualities of Bitcoin: it cannot be forged or double-spent, controlled or inflated by any government, it is not impeded by international boundaries, has a geek-friendly economy of $30,000 per day, and some digital
+In April 2011, Forbes Magazine's Andy Greenberg wrote an [article][Greenberg] describing the qualities of Bitcoin: it cannot be forged or double-spent, controlled or inflated by any government, it is not impeded by international boundaries, has a geek-friendly economy of $30,000 per day, and some digital